Kernel Methods for the Approximation of Nonlinear Systems

-which immediately gives an expression for $J_{\Pi}(\Pi^{\dag}(x_r))$.
 Note that this approximation is global in the sense that the $q\times q$ matrix inverse $(T_q^{\tr}K_oT_q)^{-1}$ need only be computed once\footnote{We use the word ``inverse'' loosely.
 In practice one would use a numerically stable method, such as an LU-factorization, which can be used to rapidly compute $A^{-1}b$ for fixed $A$ but many different $b$.}; no updating is required during simulation of the closed system.